RikardLegge/Pi-mediacaster/README.md

 Java-1.7: sudo apt-get install oracle-java7-jdk

+If sound does not work: sudo modprobe snd_bcm2835

+Tip: To start the server on startx, create a new file called ".xinitrc" in your home folder.
+Ex. /home/pi/.xinitrc Add the line "java -jar location_of_the_server", for me it looks like "java -jar /home/pi/Downloads/renderer.jar".

+Tip 2: Use tmux(http://tmux.sourceforge.net/) to be able to stop a ssh session without the x11(startx) session to stop.

 Download the source to this project / clone the github repo., and do a ordinary build with eclipse.
 There is alternativey a built version in the backage.
 WARNING: Might not always be up to date.